di-terekhov/telegram_bot/README.md

 - push **start** on the main frame, after that you will get greeting message
 - by default bot tracking Etherium every 2 minutes

+#### Future updates
+In the following updates would be added possibility of changing currencies(crypto and fiat) and time intervals

 ![N|Solid](https://i.yapx.ru/P7oyX.png)